AdemolaAdigun/first-rest-api/README.md

 #### Validation

-1. Matches page XML is validated by xsd file in xsd folder (.../xsd/schema1.xsd)
+1. Matches page XML is validated by .../xsd/schema1.xsd
-2. Matches page XML is validated by xsd file in xsd folder (.../xsd/schema1.xsd)
+2. Matches page XML is validated by .../xsd/schema1.xsd
-3. Matches page JSON can be validated by copying code in .../json_schema/matches.js and pasting it in tests in postman
+3. Matches page JSON is validated by .../js/schema1.json
-4. Teams page JSON can be validated by copying code in .../json_schema/teams.js and pasting it in tests in postman
+4. Teams page JSON is validated by  .../js/schema2.json

 ## References